 I had a case last week when I advised the physician to abandon PSLF.
 However, it wasn’t because anything was wrong with the program.

-Rather, this doctor worked his tail off at a not for profit hospital for a projected benefit of about $100,000 because of his relatively modest loan balance.
+Rather, this doctor worked his tail off at a nonprofit hospital for a projected benefit of about $100,000 because of his relatively modest loan balance.
 He wanted to spend more time with his kids and have money leftover to do other things.
 His dream was to make work optional in his 40s like my friend Physician on FIRE.

-What the physician decided to do is seek out a private practice job with similar hours where he could earn $100,000 more per year over the next six years rather than wait around for PSLF to happen.
+What the physician decided to do is seek out a private practice job with similar hours where he could earn $100,000 more per year over the next six years rather than wait around for PSLF forgiveness of the remaining balance.

 In doing so, he’s making a highly rational decision, not an emotional one.

 I’ve also had several doctors who decide they want part-time hours because of the demands of raising a family.
-Keep in mind you need 10 years of cumulative credit not consecutive to get the PSLF program.
-It can make a lot of sense to continue payments and wait around until you go back to full time.
+Keep in mind you need 10 years of cumulative qualifying payments (not consecutive) to get the PSLF program.
+It can make a lot of sense to continue payments and wait around until you go back to full-time.

 Usually, this is only the case for balances below $200,000.

 Spend the Time Making an Informed Decision About PSLF

 Unfortunately, most physicians abandon PSLF without carefully considering it as an option and comparing it against other alternatives.

 We’ve consulted on hundreds of cases for physicians just like you trying to decide what to do about PSLF.
 If you’d like a student loan repayment plan customized for your individual situation, reach out with the contact button at the bottom right or click the button below.